phamcongthuy/challenge/index.markdown

 <strong>Now, we're asking for your help to turn the LA2050 goals and metrics into action.</strong>

-Starting March 1, 2018, you can [submit your proposal](/submit/) on this website.
+Starting Thursday, March 1, 2018, you can [submit your proposal](/submit/) on this website.

 <div class="numbers" markdown="1">
 $1 million